-Ernest Hemingway’s ‘The Snow of Kilimanjaro’, published in Esquire magazine in 1936, introduced the world to the iconic Mount Kilimanjaro in Tanzania.
+Ernest Hemingway’s "The Snow of Kilimanjaro", published in Esquire magazine in 1936, introduced the world to the iconic Mount Kilimanjaro in Tanzania.
 It was almost a century before when two German missionaries, Johann Ludwig Krapf and Johannes Rebmann were the first Westerners to the see the world’s tallest free-standing mountain in the late 1840s.
-Their enthusiastic reports were not believed at first and it took another 40 years before Africa’s highest peak was climbed in 1889 by a local guide Yohanas Kinyala Lauwo with his German climbing companion, Hans Meyer.
+Their enthusiastic reports were not believed at first and it took another forty years before Africa’s highest peak was climbed in 1889 by a local guide Yohanas Kinyala Lauwo with his German climbing companion, Hans Meyer.

-The night before summiting is spent in the base camp Barafu Hut.
+The night before summiting is spent at Barafu Hut base camp.
 From here the trek to the top often starts at midnight.
 It is always very cold at this altitude and with clear starry skies, the temperatures make the climb all the more challenging.
-The last stretch takes 8-10 hours and Uhuru Peak (‘Freedom Peak’ in Swahili) is reached after tackling volcanic craters and harsh black rocks.
+The last stretch takes eight - ten hours and Uhuru Peak (‘Freedom Peak’ in Swahili) is reached after tackling volcanic craters and harsh black rocks.
 Climbers always express sheer relief and overwhelming feelings of achievement as they step onto the summit.
-After a brief opportunity to appreciate the amazing accomplishment, the guides lead the group on the 3-4 hour steep decent back to the Barafu Hut for a snack break before taking on the final decent.
+After a brief opportunity to appreciate the amazing accomplishment, the guides lead the group on the fout hour steep decent back to the Barafu Hut.
+After a snack break the climbers begin the final decent.